KostasEreksonas/scripts/README.md

 # Scripts

-A dump of old and half-finished scripts that are not used anymore
+A dump of old and half-finished scripts and configs that are not used anymore

 Table of Contents
 =================